 1. On the 'List Contacts' page

-When clicking an address book, your contacts are listed and the data you store on them is displayed under headed columns.
+When selecting an address book, your contacts are listed and the data you store on them is displayed under headed columns.

 With contact scoring enabled, these columns will now include 'Contact scoring: Engagement', 'Contact scoring: Suitability', 'Contact scoring: Contact score' and 'Contact scoring: label'.
 This means you can easily look up a contact's or list of contacts' scores.